Skip to main content

 export GOOGLEWORKSPACE_DELEGATED_USER="admin@yourdomain.com"

-Alternatively, if you need to pass credentials as a string (e.g., in CI/CD pipelines):
+Alternatively, to pass credentials as a string (e.g., in CI/CD pipelines):

 export GOOGLEWORKSPACE_CREDENTIALS_CONTENT=$(cat /path/to/googleworkspace-sa.json)